mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

     2. If there's an Advanced script configured in any of the '_Cannot Read_' user criteria in the article level, the article is stamped with deny access in the indexed data.

-4. Check if there's an empty criterion present at the knowledge base level - '_Cannot Read_', "_Cannot Contribute_'.
+4. Check if there's an empty criterion present at the knowledge base level - '_Cannot Read_', '_Cannot Contribute_'.
 Also, check if there's an empty criterion at the article level - '_Cannot Read_'.
-Empty criteria is a user criterion with empty fields.
+Empty criteria are a user criterion with empty fields.
 If there's an empty criterion present, the article is stamped with deny access in the indexed data.

 5. If you're still not able to identify the root cause, reach out to [the Microsoft Graph connector support team](mailto:MicrosoftGraphConnectorsFeedback@service.microsoft.com) with the following details.
     1. Tenant ID